In golf, your ball says a lot about you.

 While the vast majority of players choose white balls, more and more color has crept in, and patterns are even spruiked as offering improved confidence on the tee.

-Callaway’s Truvis design claims to give “true vision of movement and depth perception of the movement of a golf ball by application of symmetrical patterns”.
+Callaway’s Truvis design (pictured below) claims to give “true vision of movement and depth perception of the movement of a golf ball by application of symmetrical patterns”.

 So, what the heck does that mean?
 Allegedly, the ball looks bigger at address, inspiring confidence in the player.